The lumbar stabilization exercise program includes a range of exercises that typically progress from beginning to more advanced:

-Hamstring Stretch - A passive exercise using little muscle effort.
+A passive exercise using little muscle effort.
 Lay on the floor with knees bent and feet on the floor.
 Find the neutral spine position and maintain it while slowly straightening one leg and lifting the heel toward the ceiling while supporting the back of the thigh with both hands (Figure 1).
 Hold for 10 to 30 seconds and repeat with other leg.
 Do 3 repetitions.
-Can make the leg muscles static too by using a wall to straighten the leg while resting the leg muscles.
+The leg muscles can be made static, too, by using a wall to straighten the leg while resting the leg muscles.

 In This Article: